pudge330/AdminDashboard/README.md

 echo AdminPanelSkeleton::render($data);
 ```

-If you installed the admin panel by either downling a zip file or cloning the repo you need to render the `php/skeleton.html.php` template file manually or include the class file manually.
+If you installed the admin panel by either downloading a zip file or cloning the repo you need to render the `php/skeleton.html.php` template file manually or include the class file manually.
 You will also need to have a `$data` variable set in the current context with an associative array containing the templates configuration options.

 ```php